Welcome to Dalyellup Family Medical Centre and Dalyellup Skin Care Clinic

 If you are in financial difficulty, please discuss this with your Doctor at the time of your consultation.

-More information about the increase in fees can be found at the Practice.
-You can view our current Fee Schedule by clicking or tapping here.
+More information about the increase in fees can be found at the Practice and on our website under Services, then Practice Patient Services.

 BetterConsult is here